 13. Making Changes Mid-Renovation

 Making changes to the plans mid-renovation can often lead to delays and added costs.
-If you do need to make changes, be sure to communicate them to your contractor as soon as possible so that they can be taken into account.
+If you do need to make changes, be sure to communicate them to your contractor as soon as possible so that they can be taken into account, says the crew over at Bradenton Bathroom Remodeling.

 14. Not Dealing With Problems Right Away